-En-Route Master of Science in School Psychology
+En-Route Master of Science with a major in School Psychology

-Students enrolled in the Psy.D. program in school psychology may earn as an intermediate degree, the Master of Science in School Psychology.
+Students enrolled in the Psy.D. program in school psychology may earn as an intermediate degree, the Master of Science with a major in School Psychology.
 The curriculum for this degree consists of all courses (or their equivalents) including practicum and supervision in the first two years of the model doctoral curriculum (minimum of 73 credit hours).
 Courses transferred into Nova Southeastern University's program do not count toward this degree.